bitlayer-org/bitlayer-org.github.io/docs/Learn/Bitlayer-Whitepaper.md

 **Lemma 6.1:** Let $\{tx_1, ..., tx_n\}$ be the presigned transactions spending $utxo_a$.
 No transaction $tx'\notin\{tx_1, ..., tx_n\}$ can spend $utxo_a$.

 **Proof:** We prove this important lemma by contradiction.
-Assume a presign committee $\{attester_0, ..., attester_{n-m}\}$ performed the setup signing.
+Assume a presign committee $\{attester_0, ..., attester_{n-m}\}$ performed the setup presigning.
 If $tx'$ exists, it indicates that the Attesters have performed additional signing outside of the setup phase, which implies that these $n-m+1$ Attesters are semi-honest.
 This contradicts the assumption.

 **Lemma 6.2:** Each presign committee must include at least one honest Attester.